Korfball in Wales: BUCS competitions

 Cardiff University and Swansea University compete in the BUCS National Competitions.
 Cardiff University has achieved success at the National Championship winning bronze in 1997 & 2015, and gold in 2001.

 An overhaul of the BUCS competitions introduced BUCS points for second and third tier competitions.
-Cardiff University's second team achieved a silver medal position at the third tier National Shield event, in 2015, with Swansea University winning Gold in 2019.
+Cardiff University 1 achieved a silver medal position at the second tier National Trophy in 2023, following Cardiff University 2 earning silver at the third tier National in 2015.